 - Cancer: Cannabinoids have been found to fight and possibly prevent certain types of cancer.
 Marijuana also helps treat cancer patients and soothe their pain.

-- PTSD: Marijuana has been shown to treat PTSD in soldiers and civilians that have suffered from trauma.
+- PTSD: Marijuana has repeatedly been shown to help treat PTSD in soldiers and civilians that have suffered from trauma.

-This list goes on and on with new breakthroughs being discovered every day.
+This list goes on, with new breakthroughs being discovered every day.

 Revenue Brought in by Legal Marijuana